 Remington College's Houston North Campus (Greenspoint area), a branch campus of Remington College's Dallas Campus location, was established in February 2004.
 Remington College acquired the Campus in January of 2011.
 In 2013 the name of the Campus was changed from Remington College - North Houston Campus to Remington College.
-In 2020, the Campus established a satellite location in Webster, TX, which moved to League City, TX in 2023.
+In 2020, the Campus established a satellite location located in Webster, TX.